CxELabs/M365HOL/instructions.md

 [:arrow_up: Top](#Cloud-App-Security-threat-detection-lab)

 This detection identifies two user activities (is a single or multiple sessions) originating from geographically distant locations within a time period shorter than the time it would have taken the user to travel from the first location to the second, indicating that a different user is using the same credentials.
 This detection uses a machine learning algorithm that ignores obvious "false positives" contributing to the impossible travel condition, such as VPNs and locations regularly used by other users in the organization.
 The detection has an initial learning period of seven days during which it learns a new user’s activity pattern.

-### Simulate the malicious activity

-1. In your Windows 10 lab VM, open Office 365 web mail by going to https://outlook.office.com and enter Amy Albers credentials.
-This authentication will come from an Azure IP address, where your client is hosted.

-2. On your host PC, go to https://outlook.office.com and authenticate again as Amy Albers.

 ### Investigate